edologgerbird/salary_pred/README.md

 ## Productionisation

 With our model built, I moved forward to develop a client-facing UI that accepts the parameters and outputs the predicted salary.
 I used WTForms under the Flask API to create a form for users to key in the respective parameters.
+Deployed to Heroku.
+Visit the Heroku app [here](https://ds-salary-predictor.herokuapp.com/).

 ![Predictor Interface](https://github.com/edologgerbird/salary_pred/blob/main/assets/demo0.png "Predictor Interface")